JustinGOSSES/spoken-floodplain/README.md

 Although this implimentation is specific to floodplains in Harris County (Houston) Texas, the basic idea might be extended to any geojson file or files.

+A longer write up can be found in this blog post [maps that speak](http://localhost:3000/blog/maps-that-speak)

 ## live site

 https://justingosses.github.io/spoken-floodplain/